 St John’s School opened in April 1960 with a pupil population of 36, the only secondary provision prior to that time being in the Retained Site of Berengaria, within Polemidhia Village, Limassol.
-Two years later all secondary pupils were attending St John’s and the original buildings were proving inadequate for the pupil numbers.
+Two years later all secondary pupils were attending St John’s School and the original buildings were proving inadequate for the pupil numbers.
 Teaching staff numbered 32 in 1962 and had grown to over 100 in 1974.
 Similarly, pupil numbers of 500 had grown to 1,500 and the initial two storey school building was surrounded by a huge number of Cyprus and Twynham huts.
 All that remains of the original St John’s now is the Episkopi Primary School hall.

 The current buildings were in the course of construction when the Cyprus Coup and subsequent Turkish Invasion took place in July 1974 and had enormous impact upon the school.
 As the Headteacher, Mr D A Ellery, reported in the 1975 School Magazine, ‘much of our energy this school year has been expended in placing over 1,000 pupils and 50% of our staff in schools in the United Kingdom.’